-We support trainee art therapists with their university placements, give talks and training to a wide range of institutions, and provide gallery tours and art workshops to clients with a broad range of needs.
+Other programming have been developed through the leadership of the distinguished Art Therapist and lecturer Jane Landes.
+We support trainee art therapists within their university placements, give talks and training to a wide range of institutions, and provide gallery tours and art workshops to clients with a broad range of needs.

 There is a growing understanding of the impact that taking part in the arts can have on health and wellbeing.
-Since we formed 100 years ago, we have been engaging with individuals and groups to connect and share art.
-By bringing people together to share culture, creativity and engaging in activities which are good for mental health, we have seen and measured the benefits to individuals and communities.
+Since we were founded over a 100 years ago, we have been engaging with individuals and groups to connect and share art in the traditional gallerey and museum context.
+By extending the reach and adding a growing research division we are able to bring people together to share culture, creativity and activities which are refined to be meaningfully beneficial for mental health, we have been able to measure the incremental benefits to individuals and communities alike.

 |2016:||Presented abstracts of our strategies, research and findings on PROVACAT at the International Arts and Humanities Conference 2016 (Seville)|

 |2017:||Presented at the International Research Conference on Arts & Dementia 2017 (London)|

 Creative Spaces enables Ben Uri to facilitate and share inspiring and creative programmes in the community at large.
 Using materials and techniques which wouldn’t be possible in the gallery space, from printing and painting to sculpting, textiles and even gilding, it brings the joy and thrill of creativity to those often permanently or majority confined to their home space.

 This programme also uses our rich collection as its core resource.
 We continually research and refine to develop art therapy programmes which in the fullness of time will be able to be another portable and cost effective product that can be shared nationwide.
 As part of Ben Uri’s commitment to arts and health, we have been supporting the placement of a trainee Art Therapist from Roehampton University over the past two years.